 Dried Dates & Date Sugar

-Dried dates are basically like nature’s candy.
+Dried dates are basically nature’s candy.
 (Fun fact: one of my favorite things in the world is a dried date with almond butter!
 SO GOOD.)
-They’re a great addition to certain recipes like homemade granola bars to add some sweetness.
+They’re a great addition to certain recipes like homemade granola bars and smoothies to add some sweetness.

 Date sugar is essentially just dried dates pulverized into a powder.
 Since it doesn’t melt, date sugar can’ be used as a direct substitute for sugar.
 So for example, you wouldn’t want to put it in your coffee.
 That being said, it’s GREAT for baking — use just 2/3 the amount of date sugar in place of brown or white sugar called for in your recipe.
 It may otherwise be too sweet!